Quantifying symmetric exchange in ultrathin ferromagnetic films with chirality: Results

 \section{Results}

-The values for the exchange constant extracted from different techniques are summarized in Table~\ref{tab:summary} and plotted in Fig.~\ref{exchange_plot}.
-In the following, after introducing the samples under investigation, we discuss the results of the specific methods.
+\paragraph{Results Overview} The values of $A$ extracted from the different techniques introduced in \S\ref{Sec_Methods} are plotted in Fig.~\ref{exchange_plot} and summarized in Tbl.~\ref{tab:summary}.
+Below, we introduce the samples studied in this work, and discuss the results obtained using the respective measurement techniques.